Arthur Avenue

 Arthur Avenue is a street in the Belmont neighborhood of the Bronx, New York City, which serves as the center of the Bronx's "Little Italy".
 Although the historical and commercial center of Little Italy is Arthur Avenue itself, the area stretches across East 187th Street from Arthur Avenue to Beaumont Avenue, and is similarly lined with delis, bakeries, cafes and various Italian merchants.

-The Bronx's Little Italy has an Italian immigrant heritage that dates back to the 1850s.
+The Bronx's Little Italy has an Italian immigrant heritage that dates back to around the 1910s or 1920s.
 Arthur Avenue and Morris Park are viewed as the Bronx's primary Italian American communities.
-Other Italian-American communities in the Bronx are the working class and middle class neighborhoods of Schuylerville, Country Club, Pelham Bay, and sections of Fordham.
+Other Italian-American communities in the Bronx are the working class and middle-class neighborhoods of Schuylerville, Country Club, Pelham Bay, and sections of Fordham.
 The avenue itself is named for former U.S. president Chester A. Arthur.